hawkinsd90/BouncePartyClubSite/docs/AUTH_AND_ROLES.md

 ## Branded Auth Emails (`auth-email-hook`)

-Supabase's default auth emails (signup confirmation, password reset) are replaced with branded versions via the `auth-email-hook` edge function.
-This hook is registered in Supabase as a custom auth email handler and:
+Supabase's default auth emails are replaced with branded versions via the `auth-email-hook` edge function.
+This hook is registered in Supabase as a custom auth email handler and handles four event types: `signup`, `magic_link`, `recovery` (password reset), and `email_change`.
+For each event it:

-1. Receives the auth event (signup, password reset, etc.) from Supabase
-2. Generates a branded HTML email using `emailTemplateBase.ts` (business logo, colors, footer)
+1. Generates a branded HTML email using `emailTemplateBase.ts` (business logo, colors, footer)
-3. Sends via Resend
+2. Sends via Resend

 This ensures all auth emails match the business branding rather than using Supabase's generic templates.